-Anthony has also been in the RV service/repair business for many years, he works alongside Gary and is a great asset to our team.
+Anthony, Randy and Noland have also been in the RV service/repair business for many years, they work alongside Gary and are all great assets to our team.

 All of the mechanics have stick-to-it-iveness, and our company policy is to keep your repair costs as low as possible, communicating with you through the repair process.
 We guarantee the work we do, and we like to think that sets us apart here at American Marine & RV-ATV.

-Steve, Kirt and Jonathan all work on the Marine side and together they have over 40 years in the Marine service and repair business, they know their stuff!
+Steve, and Kirt work on the Marine side and together they have over 40 years in the Marine service and repair business, they know their stuff!

 We are in this for The Long Haul, and we are grateful for your business!!